 \section{Introduction}

 Content shared on social media is often treated as a reflection of broader public opinion~\cite{anstead2015social,mcgregor2020taking,asur2010predicting}.
 But is this view distorted?
 For example, in 2019, a racist photo of the governor of Virginia surfaced online.
 As reported in \textit{The~New~York~Times}, this event led to universal condemnation of the governor on social media, leading major politicians to demand that he resign~\cite{cohn2019dem}.
-However, a poll of Virginians showed that most people, and especially Black constituents, actually wanted the governor to remain in office~\cite{jamison2012wapo}.
+However, a poll of Virginians showed that most people, and especially Black constituents, were more in favor of the governor remaining in office~\cite{jamison2012wapo}.
 Such voices were less vocal and less visible on social media, despite their prevalence.

 Divergence between what we see on social media and what the public believes is not uncommon.
+For example, comparing the content submitted to the subreddit \texttt{r/politics} --- a massive online community for sharing and discussing US political news --- to the surveyed ideologies of active members, there is a large distortion (details in Appendix~\ref{sec:teaser}): $74.4\%$ of the content shared on the subreddit has a liberal view, compared to only $58.6\%$ of what active members self-report (Fig.~\ref{fig:teaser}).
+This distortion can arise in liberal, conservative, and mixed spaces.
 What causes this distortion?
-While this could be an artifact of users' preferences for posting online on certain topics, or perhaps a product of social loafing~\cite{karau1993social}, we explore an alternative: users may feel uncomfortable sharing their opinion if they feel they are in the minority.
-We ground this explanation in the spiral of silence theory~\cite{noelle1974spiral}.
-The theory posits that, due to a fear of social isolation, people may \textit{self-silence}, defined as deciding not to share their opinion, when they view themselves to be in the minority.
-Self-silencing leads to less of the opinion being expressed in the group, making the viewpoint appear even further minoritized, producing a downward spiral where people self-silence even further.
+While this could be an artifact of users' preferences for posting online on certain topics, or perhaps a product of social loafing~\cite{karau1993social}, we explore an alternative: users may refrain from sharing their opinion when they perceive themselves as being in the minority.
+The spiral of silence theory~\cite{noelle1974spiral} explains this behavior as a response to the fear of social isolation, where individuals self-silence --- or decide not to share their opinion --- rather than risk social disapproval.
+Self-silencing then leads to less of the opinion being expressed in the group, making the viewpoint appear even further minoritized.
+This reaction produces a downward spiral as people become more likely to self-silence.
 Since being proposed, the spiral of silence has been empirically studied in face-to-face communication across multiple issue types and participant populations~\cite{scheufle2000twenty,matthes2018spiral}.
-As online communication forms like social media continue to proliferate, it raises the question how the spiral of silence might affect user behavior in this setting.
+As online communication forms like social media proliferate, it raises the question of how the spiral of silence might affect user behavior in this setting.

 Measuring the spiral of silence on social media, especially across diverse online communities, is challenging.
 Not all topics are likely to trigger the spiral of silence~\cite{lee2004cross}, and identifying such topics may require insider knowledge of community norms and practices~\cite{chen2013and,hessel2019something}.
 Furthermore, even with a set of topics in hand, the process of measuring rates of self-silencing requires capturing user attitudes, beliefs, and behaviors that cannot be observed from online content itself.
 This traditional approach of analyzing existing posts online is self-defeating, since it excludes viewpoints that users feel uncomfortable sharing online.